"*" indicates required fields

 We are unable to provide legal advice for property damage-only claims where no physical or psychological injuries have occured.
 However, this article is designed to provide you with some helpful general information.

 Been injured in a road accident that was not your fault?
-Murphy’s Law Injury Lawyers can help you to claim compensation from the at fault driver’s CTP insurance provider and will ensure you are supported throughout what can be a complex process.
+Murphy’s Law Accident Lawyers can help you to claim compensation from the at fault driver’s CTP insurance provider and will ensure you are supported throughout what can be a complex process.

 Driving is a common activity.
 While we do our best to take care to drive in a safe manner, from time to time car accidents do happen.
 Some of the common scenarios for property damage to vehicle include: